Yao Lab: People

 Research Assistant

-Jonathan graduated from Texas A&M University in 2023 with a B.S. in Biology and minors in Psychology and Bioinformatics.
-During his undergraduate research, he focused on the interplay of IGF-1 within the gut-brain axis, exploring its impact in the context of traumatic brain injury.
-He is interested in neuro-imm research, and he aims to accumulate expertise in immunology and cancer studies before pursuing a PhD.
-When he’s not in the lab, he enjoys watching movies, spending time with his cat Ally, and catching up with friends.
+Jonathan earned his B.S. in Biology with minors in Psychology and Bioinformatics from Texas A&M University in 2023, followed by a Master's degree in the Molecular Basis of Cancer from Drexel University.
+His undergraduate research centered on the role of IGF-1 within the gut-brain axis and its implications in traumatic brain injury.
+He is passionate about neuro-immunology and is building a strong foundation in immunology and cancer biology with the goal of pursuing a PhD.
+Outside the lab, he enjoys watching movies, spending time with his cat Ally, and catching up with friends.

 Christina (‘Kris’) Dollinger